gapotchenko/gnu-tk/README.md

 # GNU-TK

-GNU-TK is a tiny project that provides a seamless scriptable access to GNU tools on non-Unix operating systems.
+GNU-TK is a tiny project that provides seamless scriptable access to GNU tools on non-Unix operating systems.

 ## Overview